TechUp-Labs/Request-Goblin/README.md

 ## Postcardware

-You're free to use this package, but if it makes it to your production environment, we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this algorithm, but if it makes it to your production environment, we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Kruikstraat 22, 2018 Antwerp, Belgium.
+Our address is: B-404 Yash Apt Achole Rd Near GD Ideal School Alkapuri Nalasopar (East) Mumbai 401209.

 We publish all received postcards [on our company website](https://techuplabs.com).